-Solar panels, also called solar photovoltaic (PV) systems, use sunlight to generate electricity.
-Many Victorian property owners are considering solar panels, to generate clean power and help reduce energy bills.
+Solar panels, also called solar photovoltaic (PV) systems, use sunlight to generate renewable electricity.
+They can generate clean power, which can help reduce energy bills and benefit the environment.

 To make the best choice, you need to understand what you are signing up to.
-Some systems can be expensive and any problems with installation or repairs can add significant extra cost.
-You should also consider how rebates and feed-in tariffs will contribute to the return on your investment.
+Some systems can be expensive but cheaper panels may not offer better value.
+Any problems with installation or repairs can add significant extra cost.
+Rebates or feed-in tariffs may lower the cost of ownership.

-A typical 1.5kW (kilowatt) solar panel system installed in Melbourne will produce about a third of an average household's daily energy consumption.
-This will reduce your electricity use but you will still need to draw the rest of your electricity from the state electricity grid.
+A typical 4kW (kilowatt) solar panel system can help most households pay a lot less for electricity.
+You will still need to draw the rest of your electricity from the state electricity grid.

 Before you buy a solar energy system

 - Decide what type of solar energy system you want and what system would suit your home.